Data visualisation in Python based on NVIDIA OptiX ray tracing framework.

 PyQt packages, if not shipped with your Python environment.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
-We’ll progressively add more to PlotOptiX if there is interest in this project (download, star, and support if you like it!).
+We’ll progressively add more to PlotOptiX if there is interest in this project (download, star, and become our Patron if you like it!).

 The idea for development is: